PagerTree/apidocs/source/includes/_automation.md

 Parameter | Description
 --------- | -----------
-name | Friendly name for the automation settings | YAML defination for the HTTP request
+name | Friendly name for the automation settings | YAML definition for the HTTP request

 See the [automation object](#automation) for optional parameters.